-So it’s bow ties?
+So it’s bow-ties?
 No, not quite.
-I passed on the idea of bow ties for the very simple reason that I personally wouldn’t wear one.
-Although that’s not a necessary criteria for running an ecommerce business, I personally didn’t feel I could do well with a fashion product I’m not able to rock with confidence in my day to day life.
+I passed on the idea of bow-ties for the very simple reason that I personally wouldn’t wear one.
+Although that’s not a necessary criteria for running an ecommerce business, I didn’t feel I could do well with a fashion product I’m not able to rock with confidence in my day to day life.

-Casual workplaces are a big reason for the bolder choices in socks that express more personalty.
+Casual workplaces are a big reason for the bolder choices in socks that express more personality.
 In addition, current fashion trends are also contributing a greater interest in fun socks.
-Recent trends in a shorter pant leg leaves more ankle to show.
+Recent trends in sporting shorter pant legs also leave more ankle to show.
 Socks are quickly taking the place the tie once held.

 Driven in part by the bold new offerings, sales of socks for men and women have been rising.
 Sock sales rose 5.6% to $4.22 billion for the 12-month period ended April 2013, according to NPD Group.
 Men in particular are rushing to buy the colorful, patterned socks offered by specialty stores.
 Sales of men’s socks at specialty stores soared 39% in 2012.

-When we look at Google Trends chart, we can see a clear and steady climb in the category of men’s socks, and also around keywords like “funky socks”, “colourful socks”, “bold mens socks” etc.:
+When we look at the Google Trends chart, we can see a clear and steady climb in the category of men’s socks, and also around keywords like “funky socks,” “colorful socks,” “bold men’s socks,” etc.

 As I mentioned in my previous post, this market hasn’t been ignored.
 SockItToMe.com expects to sell more than 5 million dollars of socks this year, up more than 40% from $3.5 million in 2012.
-Recently retailer the Gap has jumped on the sock train as well.
+Recently, retailer the Gap has jumped on the sock train as well.
 There are literally hundreds, if not thousands of smaller competitors in the sock arena.
-Some of my favourite are:

 I was never one that followed the latest fashion trends.
-I believed in a style where everything should match and my wardrobe had very limited colours.
+I believed in a style where everything should match and my wardrobe had very limited colors.
 My sock drawer was no exception.
-Black socks and white socks and 2 pairs of grey socks (that was even a little outside my matching comfort zone).
-A few years ago, when I was working in corporate environment, one employee consistently wore colourful and bold socks.
-Day in and day out, he always had interesting patterns and colours in his socks.
-At first being the matchy, matchy guy I was I thought it was silly but I started noticing something… other people were noticing him.
+Black socks and white socks and two pairs of grey socks (that was even a little outside my matching comfort zone).
+A few years ago, when I was working in a corporate environment, one employee consistently wore colorful and bold socks.
+Day in and day out, he always had interesting patterns and colors in his socks.
+At first, being the matchy-matchy guy I was, I thought it was silly but I started noticing something… other people were noticing him.
 In fact, every morning in our morning meeting his socks were the first topic of conversation.
-As silly as it was, there was a aura effect and it lightened the mood and just made everyone feel better… happier.
+As silly as it was, there was an aura effect and it lightened the mood and just made everyone feel better… happier.

 I decided I had to up my sock game and went out and purchased 6 pairs of fun socks.
 Socks I would never normally wear.
 Socks that were bold and fun.
 You know what I discovered?

-At first, I intended this business to be a subscription business, charging the customer monthly in exchange for 1 pair of colourful, bold and unique socks.
+At first, I intended for this business to be a subscription business, charging the customer monthly in exchange for 1 pair of colorful, bold and unique socks.
 After talking with several sock enthusiasts they all told me something similar, that they didn’t want the same socks as everyone else every month.
-After a bit more exploring I landed on the idea of limited edition series.
-The idea is that we would develop a series of socks, working with several artists and each style would be limited to a certain number, some more rare than others.
+After a bit more exploring, I landed on the idea of limited edition series.
+The idea is that we would develop a series of socks, working with several artists and each style would be limited to a certain number of units, some rarer than others.
 Regardless, after each style and series is sold out, we would not produce it anymore.

-With some styles more rare than others, I had to figure out how we could sell them.
-Obviously there would be a preference for the more rare ones.
-After sitting down with my team and discussing ideas, we landed on something pretty cool.
+With some styles rarer than others, we had to figure out how we could sell them.
+Obviously, there would be a preference for the more rare ones.
+After sitting down with my team and discussing some ideas, we landed on something pretty cool.

 This idea of not knowing exactly what you’re getting has also been translated into a market for larger toys and commonly referred to as a Blind Box.
 Kid Robot Toys have done this with many of their series.
 You are essentially buying into the series, but you’re not sure until you actually open the package which character you are going to get.
 Adding an element of surprise and excitement to the purchase as well.

 So the question comes up, are people interested in a Blind Box socks?
 I decided to do a simple test to find out.
-I found 10 styles of fun and colourful socks and pasted them into a document with a number under each one.
-The number represented how many of that particular style would be produced in theory.
+I found 10 styles of fun and colorful socks and pasted them into a document with a number under each one.
+The number represented how many of that particular style would be produced, in theory.

-I printed this document out and took it to my office I share with 2 agencies.
+I printed this document out and took it to a friend’s office.
 There are lots of people in my target market that work out of this space so it was a perfect testing environment.
 I put the printed sheet with the 10 styles on a desk along with a mysterious black package.

 I then invited 20 people in my target market, one at a time to come and sit down at the desk.
 I explained to them I was working on a new sock brand and showed them the 10 sample sock designs in front of them.
 I also explained the number under each image represented the total number of that style that would be produced.